cortezcristian/express4crud/README.md

 ![List View](https://raw.githubusercontent.com/cortezcristian/express4crud/master/pics/list-view.png)

-Notice we are passing to the view and object with the ist of `persons`.
+Notice that we are passing to the view an object with the list of `persons`.
 Let's modify our `views/list.jade` file to display this data in table form:

 ```jade
 extends layout